crosire/reshade/README.md

 1. Clone this repository including all Git submodules
 2. Open the Visual Studio solution
-3. Select either the "32-bit" or "64-bit" target platform and build the solution (this will build ReShade and all dependencies).
+3. Select either the `32-bit` or `64-bit` target platform and build the solution.\
+   This will build ReShade and all dependencies.
+To build the setup tool, first build the `Release` configuration for both `32-bit` and `64-bit` targets and only afterwards build the `Release Setup` configuration (does not matter which target is selected then).

 A quick overview of what some of the source code files contain: